adamsilver/fdpb/07-a-filter-form.md

 Links, radio buttons and checkboxes: all of them can be, and are used to construct filters on the web, with their varied semantics and behaviour, this is what we'll look at first.

 Links let users filter a list of a results via the querystring.
-Admittedly, links are nothing to do with forms, but they are often used interchangeably with form controls so talking about them in-context now is important.
-Here's an example of a link filter used to find a car.
+Links are not form elements as such, but depending on the situation, they can be used in place of them.
+Here's an example of links being used to filter a car:

 ![Link filter](./images/07/link-filter.png)